dbalsom/pc-emulation-book/src/introduction.md

 Welcome to "The PC Emulation Book."

-This document aims to become a comprehensive guide to emulating the original IBM PC (and XT).
+This document aims to become a comprehensive guide to emulating the original models of the IBM Personal Computer:

+- The IBM Model 5150 Personal Computer
+- The IBM Model 5160 Personal Computer XT

 ## Why Emulate the PC?

 The IBM PC is arguably one of the most influential computers in history, establishing standards that enabled the proliferation of "PC-compatible" systems and cemented the very term "PC" as an Intel-based system, probably running a Microsoft operating system.
 The "PC" lives on even today, only recently challenged for supremacy by the rise of ARM-based CPUs.

 The PC was an open and well-documented system.
-IBM published full schematics and commented BIOS source code listings, allowing to understand in great detail how the system operated, even without owning the physical hardware.
+IBM published full schematics and commented BIOS source code listings, allowing anyone to understand in great detail how the system operated, even without owning the physical hardware.

 There are thousands of software titles to explore on a PC emulator, although the PC's limited graphics and sound capabilities make many of the games for the platform less than spectacular.
 Still, there are some classic titles that are still fun to play today, such as AlleyCat and Digger.